“I drove myself with an unconscious motivation of fear. Afraid that I am not special unless I prove I am special.” ~Marty Kibiloski

 In other words, you can amplify the benefits of your run while having more fun and connecting with (or honoring) your competitors.

-Here are three more reasons you should consider enrolling in Meditation and Yoga for Runners & Hikers:
+Here are three more reasons you should consider enrolling in Runners: Reconnect With Your Inner Health and Wellbeing

 Experienced teachers of the three disciplines (running, meditation, yoga) will lead us on this delightful journey